NNPC Enlists Continental Transport Union to Check Fuel Smuggling - THISDAYLIVE

 the Nigerian National Petroleum Corporation (NNPC), has enlisted the cooperation of members of the African Union of Transportation and Logistics Organisation, a continental transport union.

-Late in 2018, the NNPC reportedly linked Nigeria’s rising daily fuel consumption which the Petroleum Products Pricing Regulatory Agency (PPPRA) put at an average of 53 million litres per day, to cases of cross-border smuggling.
+In 2018, the NNPC reportedly linked Nigeria’s rising daily fuel consumption, which the Petroleum Products Pricing Regulatory Agency (PPPRA) put at an average of 53 million litres per day, to cases of cross-border smuggling.

 However, the statement explained that Baru charged the continental transportation union to ensure that its members comply with extant laws and regulations on speed limits, axial weight of haulage tankers and other sundry regulations necessary to ensure safety of high ways across the African terrain.